Find us on Facebook for more information on what we have been up to

 Please note a change to the email address for the Forbes & District Lions Club.
 Our current email is email@example.com

-The Forbes & District Lions Club meet on the 2nd and 4th Tuesdays in the Function Room at the Vandenberg Hotel Forbes.The meetings forward and are start at 6:30 for 7pm.
+The Forbes & District Lions Club meet on the 2nd and 4th Tuesdays at the Golf Course Hotel Forbes.The meetings start at 6:30 for 7pm.
 The 1st meeting of each month is a dinner meeting so please contact our Secretary if you wish to order a meal

 Lions Club Boots Sales